 Love - Mike - Watch - Fox

-• Launched 28 August 1918
+• Launched, 28 August 1918

-• Acquired by the Navy 16 September 1918
+• Acquired by the Navy, 16 September 1918

 • Commissioned USS West Humhaw (ID 3718), 17 September 1918

-• Sold in 1928/29 to the American-West African Line
+• Sold to the American West African Line, 1928

-• The entire crew survived.
+• The entire crew of 59 survived

 Specifications: